Student Loan Debt Consolidation – Is It Worth Doing?

 1. Loss of access to debt help programs.
 Government-issued student loans provide you with access to certain financial assistance programs.
 The Repayment Assistance Plan (RAP) is the most notable; it can eliminate interest charges on your loan and lower monthly payments.
 However, if you transfer your government student loans to a debt consolidation loan, you’ll no longer qualify for this service.

 1. Stable income requirement.
-Lenders who issue debt consolidation loans want assurances that you earn a steady income.
+Lenders who issue debt consolidation loan want assurances that you earn a steady income.
 Otherwise, you risk defaulting on your payments.
 If you’re a young and inexperienced college graduate, you may have yet to secure a stable, well-paying job.

 1. Loss of tax deductions.
 The interest your pay on a government student loan qualifies as a tax-deductible expense.
 However, debt consolidation using a loan from a private lender will eliminate this tax break.